guschik/SlideShow/README.md

 # SlideShow
 ## Slideshow for Arduino UNO/Nano with TFT LCD display

-Sample project to show rolling images from a microSD to a LCD TFT touche display
+Sample project to show rolling images from a microSD to a LCD TFT touch display

 copyright (c) 2019 Roberto Ceccarelli - Casasoft